walttriano/VoronUsers/printer_mods/Triano/Ender_3Pro_Switchwire/README.md

+# CAUTION: THIS IS A HEAVY WIP ATM, USE IT AT YOUR OWN RISK

 #  Ender 3 Pro/V2 to Switchwire Conversion
 This is an attempt to adapt the Switchwire design and mechanic components to a much different base (Ender 3 Pro/V2), without major sacrifice in terms of aesthetics and function.
 Although the parts are adapted to Ender's frame, they are still designed according to Voron's design guidelines and principles.